8 Opportunities For Accredited Investors

 Due to competition from cryptocurrency interests such as Grayscale and its Drop Gold campaign, the prices of metals like gold and silver were relatively flat in 2023 — despite an inflationary environment.

-But because of significant upheavals in the crypto realm, including the Celcius and FTX bankruptcies, metals may get renewed attention from investors in 2024.
+However, due to significant upheavals in the crypto realm, including the Celcius and FTX bankruptcies and persistent inflation, metals have gotten renewed attention from investors in 2024.
+Since October 2022, gold has had a good run.

 Investing in gold

 Options for investing in this asset class include buying and storing physical products.
-Alternatively, some ETFs track the price of gold.
+Alternatively, certain ETF shares track the price of gold.

 7. Fine Wine